elyra-ai/examples/pipelines/hello_world/README.md

    > If no custom requirements are defined, the defaults in the Kubeflow Pipeline environment are used.

    If a notebook or script requires access to local files, such as Python scripts, you can specify them as _File Dependencies_.
 When you run a pipeline locally this setting is ignored because the notebook or script can access all (readable) files in your workspace.
-However, it is considered good practise to explicitly declare file dependencies to make the pipeline also runnable in environments where notebooks or scripts are executed isolated from each other.
+However, it is considered good practice to explicitly declare file dependencies to make the pipeline also runnable in environments where notebooks or scripts are executed isolated from each other.

 1. The `load_data` notebook or script does not have any input file dependencies.
 Leave the input field empty.